 Approximately 150,000 people in the UK suffer a stroke every year, due either to a blocked blood vessel (causing ischaemic stroke), or a burst blood vessel (which causes haemorrhagic stroke).
-Apart from stroke unit care, treatments are limited and many patients either die or are left disabled and dependent on others.
+Whilst there are effective treatments for stroke (stroke unit care, thrombolysis, thrombectomy) unfortunately many patients still die or are left disabled and dependent on others.

-Our clinical research focuses on the management of acute stroke (blood pressure lowering, tranexamic acid for intracerebral haemorrhage), acute prevention of recurrence (intensive antiplatelets), enhancing recovery (stem cell mobilisation), and prevention of cognitive decline (intensive blood pressure and/or lipid lowering).
+Our clinical research covers the whole stroke pathway from the management of acute stroke (blood pressure lowering, remote ischemic conditioning, tranexamic acid for intracerebral haemorrhage), acute prevention of recurrence (antiplatelets), ISMN (Isosorbide Mononitrate commonly used to treat angina), Cilostazol (used to prevent more strokes from happening), enhancing recovery (stem cell mobilisation), and prevention of cognitive decline (intensive blood pressure and/or lipid lowering).

 Our laboratory studies investigate the blood brain barrier and how its integrity may be maintained after a stroke.